 If you experience no relief of symptoms after 6 hours, you should seek medical advice regarding additional injections of Firazyr.
 For adults, up to 2 additional injections may be given within 24 hours.

-You should not have more than 3 injections in a 24 hour period and if you require more than 8 injections in a month, you should seek medical advice.
+You should not have more than 3 injections in a 24-hour period and if you require more than 8 injections in a month, you should seek medical advice.